Colorado Car Accident Guide

 Other common types of car accident injuries include cuts and scrapes, bruises and broken bones.
 The healing time for these injuries is largely dependent on the location and severity of the injury.
 Serious cuts can require stitches, or even plastic surgery.
 Those who suffer facial lacerations can also suffer adverse psychological effects.
 Other car accident injuries include internal injuries, spinal cord injuries and even amputation of limbs.
 No two car accident injuries are exactly alike; therefore, having an experienced Denver personal injury attorney by your side is crucial.

 Death and Car Accidents

 When the negligence of a person or entity causes the death of another, the surviving family members may be able to file a wrongful death claim.
 While a settlement in a wrongful death claim will certainly not bring your loved one back, it can make life easier for those left behind.
-Wrongful deaths could be the result of an auto, truck or motorcycle accident, a death caused by a defective medical device or dangerous prescription drug, medical negligence, nursing home neglect or abuse, construction site deaths, defective product deaths, and even deaths from violent acts.
+Wrongful deaths could be the result of an auto, truck or motorcycle accident, a death caused by a defective medical device or dangerous prescription drug, medical negligence, construction site deaths, defective product deaths, and even deaths from violent acts.

 The Emotional Side Effects of an Accident